Brewers vs. Diamondbacks Player Props Betting Odds

 |0

-- Walker has picked up a hit in four games in a row.
-During his last five outings he is batting .400 with three doubles, two home runs, a walk and seven RBI.
+- Marte has picked up at least one hit in five straight games.
+During his last five outings he is batting .450 with a double, two home runs, three walks and eight RBI.

 |Opponent